ateso-group/android-prerelease/README.md

 # 📱 **ATESO Android Pre-Releases**

 Welcome to the official repository for **ATESO Android Pre-Releases**.
-Here you will find the latest pre-release versions of our Android app, allowing you to test new features early and provide valuable feedback.
+Here you will find the latest pre-release versions of our Android apps, allowing you to test new features early and provide valuable feedback.

 ---